 Although Turkey has a high-level political commitment to work with the Financial Action Task Force ("FATF") to seek to address Turkey's deficiencies in combating the financing of terrorism ("CFT"), Turkey has not made sufficient progress in implementing its action plan and, accordingly, certain strategic CFT deficiencies still remain.
-In particular, Turkey has not yet made sufficient progress in: (a) adequately criminalising terrorist financing and (b) implementing an adequate legal framework for identifying and freezing terrorist assets.
-Given Turkey's continued lack of progress in these two areas, if Turkey does not take significant steps to remedy these deficiencies by October 2012, the FATF may call upon its members to apply countermeasures proportionate to the risks associated with Turkey (for example, the FATF may require banks in member states to apply extra procedures on any transactions with banks in Turkey), and this could have a material adverse effect on the Bank's business, financial condition, results of operations and prospects.
+In particular, Turkey has not yet made sufficient progress in: (a) adequately criminalising terrorist financing; and (b) implementing an adequate legal framework for identifying and freezing terrorist assets.
+Given Turkey's continued lack of progress in these two areas, as a counter-measure, the FATF has decided to suspend Turkey's membership on 22 February 2013 unless the following conditions are met before that date: (1) Turkey adopts legislation to adequatel legal framework for identifying and freezing in its terrorist financing offence; and (2) Turkey establishes an adequate legal framework for identifying and freezing terrorist is members to apply countermeasures proportionate to the risks associated with Turkey (for example, the FATF may require banks in member states to apply extra procedures on any transactions with banks in Turkey), and this could have a material adverse effect on the Bank's business, financial condition, results of operations and prospects.